-- If there is a situation where the conduct of a parent/guardian, authorized pick-up, or emergency contact is not consistent with the rules and expectations, the program director and/or the community center staff will ask that person to refrain from the behavior and/or leave the program or center. - Conduct by parents/guardians, authorized pick-ups, or emergency contacts in violation of the Anti-Harassment Policy found in this family handbook may result in staff calling 911 and/or termination of enrollment of the participant.
+- If there is a situation where the conduct of a parent/guardian, authorized pick-up or emergency contact is not consistent with rules and expectations, the program director and/or designee will ask that person to refrain from the behavior and/or leave the program or center. - Conduct by parents/guardians, authorized pick-ups, or emergency contacts in violation of the Anti-Harassment Policy found in the family handbook may result in staff calling 911 and/or termination of enrollment of participant.